Introduction

 .

-A Process is really just a loop that lives in a tokio::task
+A Actor is really just a loop that lives in a tokio::task

 together with some state, yielding to the tokio runtime while it waits for a message received via a flume channel which it then uses to modify its state.
 All speare

-does is provide mechanisms to manage lifecycle, communication and supervision of processes.
+does is provide mechanisms to manage lifecycle, communication and supervision of actors..

 is comprised of a few parts: